ibm-cloud-docs/power-iaas/global-replication-service.md

 You can modify the attributes of a replication-enabled primary volume.
 To modify some of the properties of the primary and auxiliary volumes, you must perform related actions on the primary and secondary locations.

-### Changing the size of a primary volume
+### Changing the capacity of a primary volume
+{: #changing-capacity-primary-vol}

-To change the size of a replication-enabled primary volume, complete the following steps:
+To change the capacity of a replication-enabled primary volume, complete the following steps:

 1. Remove the primary volume from the volume group
-2. Change the size of the primary volume
+2. Change the capacity of the primary volume
 3. Add the primary volume back to the volume group

-In the next 24 hours, the size of the auxiliary volume on the secondary location is changed.
+In the next 24 hours, the capacity of the auxiliary volume on the secondary location is changed.

-For example, on the `dal10` and `wdc07` location pair, when you change the size of a replication-enabled primary volume on the primary location, the system changes the size of the auxiliary volume on the secondary location in the next 24 hours.
+For example, on the `dal10` and `wdc07` location pair, when you change the capacity of a replication-enabled primary volume on the primary location, the system changes the size of the auxiliary volume on the secondary location in the next 24 hours.

-Use the following API and CLI commands to change the size of the replication-enabled primary volume:
+Use the following API and CLI commands to change the capacity of the replication-enabled primary volume:

 -**API**: [Update a cloud instance volume](/docs/apis/power-cloud#pcloud-cloudinstances-volumes-put).
 Set the `VOLUME_ID` parameter to primary volume ID and set the size in GB by using the following request body: